OrdnanceSurvey/ios-sdk-demo-mapkit-conversion/README.md

 Project can now be built and run.

 - Select the OSMKDemoApp for Apple Mapkit version
-- Select the OSMKDemoAppOS for the iOS Openspace SDK
+- Select the OSMKDemoAppOS for the iOS Openspace SDK version

 #### Conversion steps

 The initial project was a basic demo using Apple Mapkit and Storyboards.
-To convert this application
+To convert an existing Mapkit application:

 1. If using storyboard or nib then replace the existing MKMapView with a UIView of class name OSMapView and add -ObjC to linker flags.
-TODO: require -objc??
+TODO: require -objc only for nibs??
 2. Rename symbols

 <pre>